OpenTechSchool/python-data-intro/core/notebook.md

   ...replace these with a single double quote " at each end.

+* On the "Target" line, add the phrase ` --pylab inline` at the end, after the word "notebook"

 ## Alternative Options

 **This section is only if you don't want to or can't use Anaconda**